gooddata/gooddata-ui/docs/platform_intro.md

 * `Location State` is an **attribute** that breaks the measure apart and provides context to the data.
 In this example, the measure is sliced by the location of the Franchise offices.

 * A **filter** is a set of conditions that removes specific values from your original data.
 Notice that the chart shows only USA-specific values of `Location State`.
 This is because the column chart has a **filter** applied to display only the offices located in the USA.
+A filter is a set of characteristics applied to a visualization (or measure) to remove values from computed and displayed values.